MikeBild/graphql-pouch/doc/custom-functions.md

 # Custom Query and Mutation functions

 Sometimes it's necessary to extend GraphQL-Pouch's base functionality with your own project specific implementations.
-There are two different depth levels to enhance GraphQL-Pouch:  Replace existing or define new queries and mutations.
+There are two different depth levels to enhance GraphQL-Pouch to replace existing or define new queries and mutations.

 * [Register custom functions via CLI](#register-custom-functions-via-cli)
 * [Use GraphQL-Pouch as a NPM-Module](npm-module.md)